 Five-Step Electric Fence Check

-- Find out where there are telecommunication cables or phone lines on or near your electric fence.
+1. Find out where there are telecommunication cables or phone lines on or near your electric fence.
 This includes both buried and overhead wires and cables.
 They almost always run along or near the roadside reserve or along driveways.
 A marker post or grey connection pillar should be nearby.
-If you can’t work out where they are call Telecom, on 124, for help.
+If you can’t work out where they are, call Telecom on 124 for help.

-- If, after fixing faults, the current is still to high, find a way to feed the main supply through sections of the fence that are further away from the phone line.
+4. If, after fixing faults, the current is still too high, find a way to feed the main supply through sections of the fence that are further away from the phone line.
 For example feed the power out through fences in the middle of the farm, away from the phone line, rather than through the roadside boundary fence next to the phone lines.

-- Check that the earthing system meets the manufacturer’s instructions.
+5. Check that the earthing system meets the manufacturer’s instructions.
 Make sure that it is at least ten metres from any buildings and ten metres from another earthing system.
-Also check that the energizer, earth electrode connecting lead and output leads to the fence are well clear of phone lines
+Also check that the energizer, earth electrode connecting lead and output leads to the fence are well clear of phone lines.